+processfix

+Autumn newsletter 2019

+Welcome

-processfix Autumn newsletter 2019 Welcome In this Jaguar Land Rover edition of the Processfix newsletter, we first hear from Karen Stables, Head of Portfolio Management about how she has been working with her team to improve processes so that products can get to market quicker.
+In this Jaguar Land Rover edition of the Processfix newsletter, we first hear from Karen Stables, Head of Portfolio Management about how she has been working with her team to improve processes so that products can get to market quicker.

 We then hear from two other contributors about how Processfix has enabled their process improvements, demonstrating the range of challenges that all kinds of organisations face today.

 Dean Surtees, Academic Registrar at the UK's only conservatoire of music and contemporary dance, Trinity Laban, shares with us how, as a relatively small niche institution, one of the challenges in the admissions process remains helping many of those who make decisions to understand the whole, not only their part, of the process.

 And finally we hear from John Phillips, Head of Recruitment at University College London (UCL), who gives us an insight into his recent review: to establish whether it was the processes that needed to improve, or the overall recruitment strategy, with the right processes to follow.

 NEWSFLASH!

 Paris, France - October 2019 Johnson & Johnson launch new clinical research study process

-Jaguar Land Rover empower their people to drive change Karen Stables is Head of Portfolio Management Office at Jaguar Land Rover.
+Jaguar Land Rover empower their people to drive change

+Karen Stables is Head of Portfolio Management Office at Jaguar Land Rover.
 After six weeks in her role, Karen was involved in a Processfix workshop to address Project Foundation - a process that had been perceived quite negatively as onerous and slow and was felt to involve a lot of waste.

 "There are lots of people involved with gaining approval to start a project at Jaguar Land Rover.
 When I started, Project Foundation had already been chosen as a process that needed review because it was negatively affecting not just the Project Managers involved, but many other groups such as Product Managers, service delivery and procurement."

 Karen went on to explain how the wide spectrum of individuals involved in the Processfix workshop was essential: "When you have something that crosses so many different functions and groups it can be quite difficult; everyone thinks that they can only control their part.
 But when you get everyone together in a room, they start to think differently; seeing the whole process as 'ours' rather than part of it as 'mine'.
 Everyone who was participating, delivering or making decisions was represented, 16 people in total, with varying degrees of experience in the company ranging from 2 months to 30 years!
-At the outset there was "It was a process that had evolved with all the best intentions" a spread of feelings, from optimism through to cynicism; probably a normal distribution of attitudes.
+At the outset there was a spread of feelings, from optimism through to cynicism; probably a normal distribution of attitudes.
 But all the people who were there wanted to try and make things better.
 It was a process that had evolved with all the best intentions.
 After day one, which involved the simulation of an alternative process, it started to sink in with people that maybe we would find things in our own process that were just a rubber stamp, or perhaps a transport waste.
 The thought surfaced that just being very busy did not necessarily mean you were productive.
-The key turning point for us was realising that the process framework was essentially iterative, repeating itself at each of the four gates that a new project needs to go through.
-We realised that we could simply represent one part of the process at one gate, then repeat, rather than redo, at the other gates.
-When we base-lined the process, the lead-time between the beginning of the foundation stage to the end of the select phase was 211 days.
-After 6 months, this had been reduced to 176 days, after 12 months it was down to 141 days.
-So far we have seen a 35% improvement in turnaround time and it is still trending down."
-All this has been achieved within a challenging external environment that has seen other delays added to the process, such as GDPR compliance and increased financial scrutiny.
-And when Karen explained that there are more than 400 projects running at one time, with each Project Manager responsible for anything between three to five projects, the real value of this can be understood.
-Karen went on to say that not only has there been a tangible improvement in metrics, she has Continued on page 2...